Giant ExpressWay 2 Folding Bike

 Use the browser "back control" to return here.

-The Giant Expressway 2, 2013 folding bike is intended for commuting, especially where a larger bike is not permitted on peak hour public transport.
+The Giant ExpressWay 2, 2013 folding bike was intended for commuting, especially where a larger bike was not permitted on peak hour public transport.
+Giant now offer only the 8 speed ExpressWay 1 which includes mudguards and a carrier for $799 in New Zealand.
 The bike is also ideal for new riders as a means to explore new places, and to get fit.
-You can drive from a hill suburb to somewhere flat with the bike folded up in the back of the car.
+You could drive from a hill suburb to somewhere flat with the bike folded up in the back of the car.
 There are many suitable cycle trails and tracks here in New Zealand.
 The bike is also a capable light tourer.
 For an account of our many rides, including the Otago Rail Trail see Dizzy's folding bike blog.

 I purchased this bicycle as an easy re-introduction to cycling and to improve my strength, fitness and balance.
 At the time the only folding bike that I could find locally was the Giant Expressway 2, so that was my choice.
 I got it at Burkes Cycles for $560 which was a routine discount from the retail price of $599.
 It was good value, reasonable quality and it rode well.